 Many memories were stirred as we discussed the celebrities who came to our campus such as Gwendolyn Brooks, Alex Haley, Duke Ellington, the Temptations, Julian Bond and the Fifth Dimension.
-The struggles may have bitter, yet there was also the sweet in the friendships (and sometimes marriages) that developed, and the creativity involved in putting together a social life.
+The struggles may have been bitter, yet there was also the sweet in the friendships (and sometimes marriages) that developed, and the creativity involved in putting together a social life.
 Also, it was a time for remembrance of those of us who had passed away.

 I was honored to be part of the featured events of the reunion, with a book signing of my Christopher Family Novel series.
 The staff at the campus book store was friendly and filled with positive energy, which added to the atmosphere around me.
 As for my readers, engaging with them was a wonderful way to spend the afternoon.

 In sharing my experiences as an author, some of the words of encouragement we alums gave to one another were, “Keep sharing your stories.”
 After all, if we don’t share our stories, who will?
 As a man who has ancestors from the continent of Africa, I come from an oral tradition.
 Passing it down today at my college, however, requires us to write it down, record it, while our elders are still around to share it.
 Between the generations, sharing our stories was uplifting, and this current crop of students has truly made us proud.
 We as alumni have work to do to keep this momentum going.